AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
-**Blessing of Stars**: Ultimate deals 50% bonus Total DMG | **Start** **Blessing of Gale**: In Astral Hamess, all attacks ignite enemies hit and ignited enemies take 25% bonus Total DMG for 10s | 1st
+**Blessing of Stars**: Ultimate deals 50% bonus Total DMG | **Start** **Blessing of Gale**: In Astral Hamess, all attacks ignite enemies hit and ignited enemies take 25% bonus Total DMG for 10s | **Start**
 **Blessing of Sheen**: Voidstar Anchor EX and Astral Flares EX do not suspend Astrum cosumption, but Seirios Ballista doesnt end Astral Harness and clear Astrum.
-Seirios Ballista costs 65 SP at most | 2nd
+Seirios Ballista costs 65 SP at most | 1st
 **Blessing of Halo**: Voidstar Anchor, Voidstar Anchor EX, Astral Flares, and Astral Flares EX deal 2000% ATK of Fire DMG to enemies within 8 meters of the target hit, gather them, and restore 50 Astrum.
-CD: 10s | 3rd
+CD: 10s | 2nd
 **Blessing of Brilliance**: Voidstar Anchor and Astral Flares EX cost no SP and restore 3 SP.
 Every 30 SP restored deals 800% ATK of Fire DMG to enemies within 10 meters.
 CD: 6s | No

 !!! note